ostenbom/Vienna-Topic-Overviews/deve.md

 ## Relevance and Explanation of the Issue

-The notion of [good governance](http://web.worldbank.org/WBSITE/EXTERNAL/COUNTRIES/MENAEXT/EXTMNAREGTOPGOVERNANCE/0,,contentMDK:20513159~pagePK:34004173~piPK:34003707~theSitePK:497024,00.html) was adopted by the World Bank in the late 1990’s to establish the link between the quality of a country’s governance system and its ability to promote sustainable economic and social development.
+The notion of {% tooltip ‘Good’ governance is the accountable, transparent, efficient, responsive and inclusive organisation of the public sector and the setup of public policies. <a href='http://web.worldbank.org/WBSITE/EXTERNAL/COUNTRIES/MENAEXT/EXTMNAREGTOPGOVERNANCE/0,,contentMDK:20513159~pagePK:34004173~piPK:34003707~theSitePK:497024,00.html'>http://web.worldbank.org/WBSITE/EXTERNAL/COUNTRIES/MENAEXT/EXTMNAREGTOPGOVERNANCE/0,,contentMDK:20513159~pagePK:34004173~piPK:34003707~theSitePK:497024,00.html</a> %}good governance{% endtooltip %} was adopted by the World Bank in the late 1990’s to establish the link between the quality of a country’s governance system and its ability to promote sustainable economic and social development.
 Good governance is exactly the way that a government should function.
-According to the **World Bank**, the core elements of a good governance are: **public sector management**, **accountability**, **a legal framework for development** and **transparency and information**.
+According to the **World Bank**, the core elements of a good governance are: **{% tooltip The government and its agencies (police, military, transit authorities, educational and health care system) that all are subject to public policies and are set for people’s well-being. %}public sector{% endtooltip %} management**, {% tooltip The specific behaviour and attitude of an individual or an organisation being responsible for its acts, trustworthy and executing their powers properly. %}**accountability**{% endtooltip %}, **a legal framework for development** and **transparency and information**.
 Indeed, transparency and openness are key elements of good governance and set barriers to corruption.
 In his essay *Perpetual Peace*, Immanuel Kant noted that publicity was a moral requirement for public authorities and stated: "all actions relating to the rights of other men are wrong, if the maxims from which they follow are inconsistent with publicity".
 He also maintained that as well as being a moral principle, it was also a legal one perceiving transparency as a legal rule.

 Consequently, seeing this matter not only from the economic field but rather with a systematic approach, a government should be fair, treat all the citizens equally and respect democratic procedures.
 In other words, it is the way how a government should organise itself and its public policies.
 Moreover, this goes hand in hand with the fight against corruption, a great malfunction in the social, political and economic life of a state.